-The roar of passing semi-trucks on Interstate 90 filled the air as 12-year-old Bryon Wilson stood on a snowy hillside above 6,300-foot Homestake Pass near Butte, Montana.
-His eight-year-old brother, Bradley, watched as Bryon took one big step and went flying on his skis down the hillside past weathered pine trees toward the freeway, hurling himself off a homemade jump.
-He flipped twice in the air before coming to a crashing stop just before a barbed-wire fence.
+The roar of passing semi-trucks on Interstate 90 filled the air as twelve-year-old Bryon Wilson stood among weathered pine trees on a snowy hillside above 6,300 ft Homestake Pass near Butte, Montana.
+His eight-year-old brother Bradley watched as Bryon took one big step and went flying down the hillside on his skis toward the freeway, hurling himself off a homemade jump, flipping twice in the air before coming to a crashing stop just before a barbed-wire fence.

-“Nice one, Wilson!” exclaimed the boys’ mother, Jeannette, as she watched with her video camera from an idling car.
-“You OK?”
+“Nice one Wilson!” exclaims the boys’ mother Jeannette as she watches with her video camera from an idling car.
+“You okay?”

-The Wilsons frequently held evening jumping sessions as it was the most convenient way for them to practice acrobatic maneuvers key to the sport of freestyle skiing.
-It was hard work, and it took commitment from the whole family, but this is the Montana way.
+The jumping sessions were a frequent evening occurrence for the Wilsons as this was the most convenient way for them to train acrobatic maneuvers key to the sport of freestyle skiing.
+It was hard work and took commitment from the whole family, but this is the Montana way.

 Two decades prior, Stevensville, Montana resident Eric Bergoust tested himself on similar jumps in the backwoods of Lost Trail ski area near Darby.
-Bergoust would sneak a shovel under his parka, away from the watchful eyes of the ski patrol, so he could craft homebrew jumps in a meadow accessible only by a steep, narrow tree chute.
-In the summer months Bergoust would dive off his parents’ two-story chimney onto bed mattresses, which also served as the initiation for his “Stuntman Club,” to which he was the only member.
-These were moments that defined the trajectory of these and other Montana freestyle skiers’ storied careers as they launched from the backwoods jumps of Montana to build a rich legacy earning their place among the world’s best on freestyle’s biggest stages.
+Bergoust would sneak a shovel under his parka, away from the watchful eyes of the ski patrol, so he could craft homebrew jumps in a meadow accessible only by a narrow, bottom-puckering tree chute.
+In the dry months Bergoust would dive off his parents’ two-story chimney onto bed mattresses which also served as the initiation for his “Stuntman Club,” to which he was the only member.
+These were moments that defined the trajectory of these and other Montana freestyle skiers’ storied careers as they launched from the backwoods jumps of Montana to build a rich legacy earning their place among the world’s best on Freestyle’s biggest stages.

 Derived from thrilling international competitions, compelling home videos and original cinematography, Mavericks tells the fascinating, timeless story of Montana’s untold freestyle legacy, through the struggles, victories, and journeys of some of the state’s most renowned skiers, as they share a common bond that is the unbreakable Montana spirit.